2017 Continuing Education Board (CEB)

 - Maintains a computerized recordkeeping service through the ASHA CE Registry

-Valeria R. Matlock, EdD, CCC-A, is an associate professor and the coordinator of the undergraduate concentration program at Tennessee State University in Nashville, Tennessee.
+Valeria R. Matlock, EdD, CCC-A, is a professor and the coordinator of the undergraduate concentration program at Tennessee State University in Nashville, Tennessee.
 As an audiologist, she specializes in auditory processing disorders, pediatric hearing assessment, audiologic re/habilitation, and auditory evoked potential.
 She works with clients/patients of all ages.
 She has additional interest and expertise in continuing and adult education and learning theory, state regulatory and licensure issues, scholarship of teaching and learning, and leadership in the professions.
 She is a past member of the Tennessee Board of Communications Disorders and Sciences (state regulatory board for audiology and speech-language pathology).
 Valeria holds her bachelor of science degree in communication disorders, her master's of education degree in audiology, and her doctorate of education degree from Tennessee State University.
 Valeria is a two-time recipient of the Award for Continuing Education (ACE) from ASHA and frequently presents at state and national conventions.
-She has served as the Continuing Education Administrator for Tennessee State University’s ASHA Approved CE Providership where she planned and delivered continuing education courses according to the ASHA CEB's standards.
-Valeria served on the CEB from 2010–2012.
+She has served as the Continuing Education Administrator for Tennessee State University's ASHA Approved CE Providership where she planned and delivered continuing education courses according to the ASHA CEB's standards.
+Valeria served on the CEB from 2010–2012 and from 2014–2016.
+She is the CEB Chair from 2017–2019.